wil-gerard/git-connected/README.md

 * Create an .env file with your own environment variables:

 ### .env
 Expects a .env file in the root directory of **backend** with environment variables.
-If you're unsure what that means, locate our template **.envSTRUCTURE**, delete "TEMPLATE" from the filename, plug in your environment variables, and save.
+If you're unsure what that means, locate our template **.envTEMPLATE**, delete "TEMPLATE" from the filename, plug in your environment variables, and save.

 ### Running locally